Mangaia

-Mangaia (traditionally known as A'ua'u Enua, which means terraced) is the most southerly of the Cook Islands and the second largest, after Rarotonga.
+Mangaia (traditionally known as A'ua'u Enua, which means "terraced island") is the most southerly of the Cook Islands and the second largest, after Rarotonga.
 It is a roughly circular island, with an area of 51.8 km2, 203 km from Rarotonga.
-Originally heavily populated, Mangaia's population has dropped by 75% in the last 50 years.
+Originally heavily populated, Mangaia's population has dropped by 75% in the last 50 years, mainly due to the decline of the pineapple industry in the 1980s and a subsequent economic crisis in 1996.

 Geography

-Originally known as A'ua'u or A'ua'u Enua ("terraced"), the island was named Mangaia (or Mangaianui-Neneva, "Mangaia monstrously-great") by Tamaeu, who came to the island from Aitutaki in 1775.
+Originally known as A'ua'u ("terraced") or A'ua'u Enua ("terraced island"), it was named Mangaia (or Mangaianui-Neneva, "Mangaia monstrously-great") by Tamaeu, who came here from Aitutaki in 1775.

 Geologists estimate the island is at least 18 million years old.
-It rises 4750 m (15,600 ft) above the ocean floor and has a land area of 51.8 km2.
+It rises 4,750 m (15,600 ft) above the ocean floor and has a land area of 51.8 km2.
 Surrounded by a fringing coral reef, like many of the southern Cook Islands, it is surrounded by a high ring of cliffs of fossil coral 60 m (200 ft) high, known as the makatea.
 The inner rim of the makatea forms a steep cliff, surrounding swamps and a central volcanic plateau.
 The interior of the island is drained by underground channels passing through the makatea, leading to extensive networks of caves which have been used historically as refuges and for burials.

 The highest point is Rangi-motia, 169 m above sea level, near the centre of the island.
 Lake Tiriara is a body of fresh water in the south.